mydea/PikadayResponsive/README.md

 An object with options that will be used to initialize Pikaday.
 Note that ```field``` and ```format``` will be overridden.

 ## Changelog
+v0.6.6

+* Fix a bug with dayOffset which appeared when setting a date manually via keyboard, where the dayOffset was added twice.

 v0.6.5

 * Add dayOffset option to work with timezones